 We had a big board in the dining room where I could write down the agenda for the day, and positive thoughts to start the day.
-Foster Kids need to have organization in their lives as they never had that.
-Our own kids liked the board as well, as we could add appointments and everyone knew what was going on each month.

 I Love These Jars and How Organized They Make Me Feel In My Pantry.
 (We Had a Huge One) They Are Pretty Handy Too If You Are Teaching Your Kids To Cook.
 Turn the Page and get the Free Labels From The Country Chic Cottage.